nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 Masks for 3D layers
 ^^^^^^^^^^^^^^^^^^^

-Similarly, there are three mask types that can be used for 3D layers,
+Similarly, there are three mask types that can be used for 3D NodeCollections,

 Box
    All nodes within a cuboid volume are connected.
 The area is specified